 What is the Christian Elder Memorial 900?

-The CEM900 has grown in participants from two riders in 2007 to a peak of 12 riders in 2016, along with four support drivers.
-Likewise, the amount raised has increased nearly every year, totaling more than $45,000 in 2017, with 100% of donations going directly to Kids ‘n Kinship.
-Merchants Bank has been the title sponsor of the CEM900 each and every year since the inaugural ride in 2006.
+The CEM 900 has grown in participants from two riders in 2007 to 11 riders in 2020, along with four support drivers.
+Likewise, the amount raised has increased from $16,000 raised the first year to over $45,000.
+It is projected that 2021 donations will put the total over $500,000 raised since year one in 2006, with 100% of the funds going directly to Kids’ n Kinship.
+Merchants Bank has been the title sponsor of the CEM 900 every year since the ride’s inception.

 100% of your donation goes directly to Kids ‘n Kinship